Interpretability for Time Series Transformers using A Concept Bottleneck Framework: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this work, we propose a training framework based on Concept Bottleneck Models to enforce interpretability of time series Transformers.
+In this work, we propose a training framework based on Concept Bottleneck Models to enforce interpretability of time series transformers.
 We introduce a new loss function based on the similarity score CKA of the model's representations and interpretable concepts.
-We apply the framework to the Autoformer model using six different datasets.
+We apply our framework to the Vanilla Transformer, Autoformer and FEDformer using synthetic data and six benchmark datasets.
 Our results indicate that the overall performance remains unaffected, while the model's components become more interpretable.
 Additionally, it becomes possible to perform a local intervention when employing the model after a temporal data shift.
-The scope of our study has been limited to a single Transformer model, and an interesting direction for future research would be to extend this framework to other Transformer models and modalities.
-Additionally, future work could focus on optimizing the number and type of interpretable concepts in the bottleneck.
-We hope our work contributes to a deeper understanding of (time series) Transformers and their behavior in different domains.
-In particular, recent progress in the field of mechanistic interpretability is based on the observation that the residual stream of the Transformer encourages modular solutions, which enables localized concepts or specialized circuitry to perform a specific task.
-Instead of relying on post-hoc localization of these concepts, our paper presents a demonstration that we can encourage locality of concepts, without a significant loss in performance.